skesgin/Vulkan/VKTS_Documentation/BUILD.md

 ------------------

-The needed shaders, textures and scene files are automatically copied into the assets folder by executing `Build_Install.bat`.
+The needed shaders, textures and scene files are automatically copied into the assets folder by executing `python build_project.py`.
 After the build, the assets are packed in the apk file.

 Note:
 With the current beta NDK, copy the `include/vulkan` and `lib/libvulkan.so` from `android-24` to `android-23`,